 Day trip from Hobart to Port Arthur Historic Site

 I would list Port Arthur as one of the most important things to do in Hobart.

 Tasmania during colonial times, was a hard place.
 European settlement was brutal upon the displaced Indigenous population, who were ravaged by disease and violence.

 Life was hard too for the convicts sent to the island, some for pityingly small offences, sometimes never to see their loved ones again.

 Port Arthur perfectly encapsulates this essence of Tasmania – it’s a beautiful spot, but there is a sadness that lingers in the air, one only perpetuated by a massacre that took place on the site in 1996, leading to massive gun reforms in Australia.

 The site is easily accessible from Hobart, with the drive taking around 1 hour and 30 minutes.
-There’s too a shuttle bus, which will drive you straight there from the city.

 Alternatively, you can book onto a full day tour of Port Arthur, which includes pick-up from your hotel, admission and a harbour cruise.